avaframe/AvaFrame/docs/DFAnumerics.rst

 The lateral pressure forces are computed via the SPH flow depth gradient.
-This method is based on neighborhood particle interactions, meaning that it is necessary to keep track of all the particles within the neighborhood each particles.
+This method is based on neighborhood particle interactions, meaning that it is necessary to keep track of all the particles within the neighborhood of each particle.
 Computing the gradient of the flow depth at a particle location, requires to find all the particles in its surrounding.
 Considering the number of particles and their density, computing the gradient ends up in computing a lot of